fjdurlop/juegoMario/README.md

 *
 - ??:
-  where mario dies? to set mariodie music. same with stomp how to stop "loop=true" music
+  where mario dies? to set mariodie music. same with stomp how to stop "loop=true" music?
+  -animation of star mario ???